-- 24 persons report having experienced sexual harassment during the previous year. - 2 persons report having been exposed to sexual violence. - 3 persons report having been exposed for sexual harassment but er unsure whether the incident can be defined as sexual violence. - Research Fellows are more exposed to harassment than other employee groups. - 75 per cent state that they are familiar with the reporting system "Speak Up", compared to 40 per cent in the rest of the sector.
-This number is lower among Research Fellows.
+- 24 persons report having experienced sexual harassment during the previous year. - 2 persons report having been exposed to sexual violence. - 3 persons report having been exposed to sexual harassment but are unsure whether the incident can be defined as sexual violence. - Research fellows are more exposed to harassment than other employee groups. - 75 per cent state that they are familiar with the reporting system "Speak Up", compared to 40 per cent in the rest of the sector.
+This number is lower among research fellows.